ngandriau/myBook-AngularJs-App/readme.md

 *   This is a small java server, exposing REST resource to manage order of book, with a validation workflow.

 Currently, the connection between the 2 project is not yet done, but it's comming ;-)

+**to avoid the CORS security issue when making rest call:**

+`google-chrome --args --disable-web-security`